Want to Know the Meaning Behind the Rituals of a Traditional Telugu Wedding? Read On!

 Appaginthalu(అప్పగింతలు)

 An immensely tear-jerking and emotional moment for the bride and her family as the bride’s family gives her away to the groom and his family.
-As she leaves the mandap with the groom to begin a new life with him, and the bride and her family get very emotional throughout this.
+As she leaves the mandap with the groom to begin a new life with him, the bride and her family get very emotional throughout this.

 With these rituals, the wedding comes to an end.
 But it is only a fresh beginning for the bride and the groom.